Lojemiru/AM2R-Autopatcher/patch_data/files_to_copy/readme.txt

 	- Replace 'language' with the same name as the language file you use.
 	- Replace '000' after both 'x' and 'y' with the necessary coordinate offsets.
 	- For example, a valid title file might be named 'english_x048_y032.png'
+	- If you need a negative 'x' title offset (for say, widescreen) simply add a minus sign in front of the 'x' coordinate: 'language_-x000_y000.png'.

 Backgrounds: Place your custom image in the same folder as your AM2R datafile.
 (AM2R.exe on Windows, game.unx on Linux) It must use the following name format: 'titlebackground_f00_s00.png'
 	- Replace the '00' after 'f' with the number of frames in the background image.